 - Presentations are limited to 3 minutes maximum and competitors exceeding 3 minutes are disqualified.

-- Presentations are to be spoken word (e.g. no poems, raps, or songs).
+- Presentations are not to be spoken word (e.g. no poems, raps, or songs).

 - Presentations are considered to have commenced when a presenter starts their presentation through either movement or speech.

 - The decision of the judging panel is final.

 A copy of the scoring rubric is available here.